-Oklahoma approves teacher pay increase while Arizona educators rally
+Oklahoma approves teacher pay increase but union says it's not enough, walkout still on

 "This package doesn't overcome shortfall caused by four-day weeks, overcrowded classrooms that deprive kids of the one-on-one attention they need.
 It's not enough," Priest said.
 "We must continue to push for more annual funding for our schools to reduce class size and restore more of the 28% of funds they cut from education over the last decade."

-The OEA had also called for $10,000 pay raise for teachers over the next three years and $5,000 pay raises for full-time support professionals such as custodians, secretaries, bus drivers, food service workers.
+The OEA had also called for $10,000 pay raises for teachers over the next three years and $5,000 pay raises for full-time support professionals such as custodians, secretaries, bus drivers and food service workers.

 "We asked for $10,000 over three years.
 This gets us part of the way there, and so we need to have the Legislature guarantee that we are still working to get to that," Priest had told CNN affiliate KFOR.